YelloElefant/Uni-Notes/Conventions.md

 - White (`pen-white`)

 ### Other Classes
-- `recolor-images`: Recolors all images on the page to match the current pen color.
+- `recolor-images`: Recolours all images on the page to match the current pen colour.
 - `page-grid`: Adds grid lines to the page background.
 - `embed-<PAGE-COLOR>`: Adds the specified page colour as a background for all embedded images on a page.